Risk Management Policy

 Principal Risks and Uncertainties

-Our financial position is impacted by the performance of our investments, including the
+Our financial position is impacted by the performance of our Platform Investments,

-investments, and via representation on the Boards, we are able to oversee and influence
+our investments, and via representation on the Boards, we are able to oversee and

-the financial and operational performance of our portfolio companies, with the aim to
+influence the financial and operational performance of our portfolio companies, with the

 The loss of key talent could have a negative impact on our operations.
 This risk is